 At last, finals are over!
 This version adds sound randomization for the button, so you'll no longer exclusively hear "yamero", but also various others such as her name intro!
 (Currently 5 different sounds have been implemented.
 I am open to add more if I am provided with a theme-fitting crop of the sound in mp3 format.)

 It is finally time -- the website now has live updates for the counter!
 Never refresh the page just to see if anyone besides you has clicked the button ever again, just sit back and watch!
-This version also adds a soundboard for all your megumin-needs, whenever and whereever you want, so go wild with your favorites.
+This version also adds a soundboard for all your megumin needs, whenever and wherever you want, so go wild with your favorites.
 In addition several minor adjustments have been made, which however do not add any extra functionality.

 Actually not that many changes here, but wanted to write this for the sake of consistency.
 This update only changes things unrelated to the user, such as using object deconstruction on various modules, moving all code-related files to a source folder away from environment files such as travis or eslint.
 Also, minor non-breaking dependency updates.

 The soundboard is finally adjusted to work on mobile, hooray!
-This is thanks to GitHub User Danktuary, as noted in Credits.
+This is thanks to GitHub User Danktuary, as noted in the credits.
 In addition to that, the inner workings of the website have been further optimized.
-And lastly, you can now get preciser statistics from dates before today!
-So if anyone wants to somehow integrate the website's statistics in an app of their own, they now can, using the '/stats' endpoint.
+And lastly, you can now get more precise statistics from dates before today!
+So if anyone wants to somehow integrate the website's statistics in an app of their own, they now can, using the '/stats' endpoint (https://megumin.love/stats).
 Check out the website's Wiki on the GitHub Repo (or click the link on the statistics page of the website itself) for more information.